-The disclosures on the determination of allowances in the lending business can be found in the notes to the consolidated financial statements in note 7 "Financial Instruments", subsection "Impairment", in note 29 "Judgements and Estimations", subsection "Allowances", as well as in note 50 "Financial Assets at Amortised Cost after Credit Loss Allowances (Including Claims from Finance Lease Agreements)", subsection "Development in risk provisioning"".
+The disclosures on the determination of allowances in the lending business can be found in the notes to the consolidated financial statements in note 7 "Financial Instruments", subsection "Impairment", in note 29 "Judgements and Estimations", subsection "Allowances", as well as in note 50 "Financial Assets at Amortised Cost after Credit Loss Allowances (Including Claims from Finance Lease Agreements)", subsection "Development in risk provisioning".

 b) Based on our risk assessment, our risk-based audit approach involved an examination of the relevant system of internal control and the performance of substantive procedures.
-The test of design and implementation and of operating effectiveness comprised the controls with respect to the processes for identifying indications for impairment (risk early recognition process), customer ratings as well as cash flow-based determination of impairment (stage 3 credit losses).
+The test of design and implementation and of operating effectiveness comprised the controls with respect to the processes for identifying indications for impairment (risk early recognition process), customer ratings as well as cash flow-based determination of impairment (stage 3 credit losses or specific allowances).
 Moreover, we conducted a test of design and implementation and of operating effectiveness of the controls with respect to the determination of stages 1 and 2 credit losses.

 In addition, we conducted an evaluation of the appropriate identification of indications for impairment based on individual cases selected according to risk aspects, as well as of the measurement of loans and advances for which the Bank considered it necessary to carry out an impairment test, including the acceptability of the estimated values.
-Within the scope of this evaluation, we particularly reviewed those methods, assumptions and data used by the client for determining the estimated values.
-With respect to the measurement of loans and advances, we reviewed the underlying assumptions, especially the amount and timing as well as the discounting of expected future payments received in the different scenarios as well.
+Within the scope of this evaluation, we particularly reviewed those methods, assumptions and data used by the Bank for determining the estimated values.
+With respect to the measurement of loans and advances, we reviewed the underlying assumptions, especially the amount and timing as well as the discounting of expected future payments received in the different scenarios as well as their weighting.
+In this context, we also evaluated the measurement of collateral taken into account in the scenarios.

-Furthermore, we traced the stage 1 and 2 credit losses determined based on a representative sample and evaluated the methodology for deriving the management overlay and the appropriateness of the underlying assumptions, especially with respect to the identified property classes, the discounts applied to market values as well as the assumptions on which the interest rate increase is based, on the estimated values.
+Furthermore, we traced the determined stage 1 and 2 credit losses based on a representative sample and evaluated the methodology for deriving the management overlay and the appropriateness of the underlying assumptions, especially with respect to the identified credit portfolio and the adjustments of losses given default, in respect of the estimated values.
 In this context, our evaluation also took into account industry reports and research results from real estate market observation.
-Likewise, we reconstructed the calculation of the management overlay.

-For the purpose of assessing the determination of stage 1 and 2 credit losses and of the management overlay and assessing the measurement of collateral, we called in our internal specialists.
+For the purpose of assessing the determination of stage 1 and 2 credit losses and assessing the measurement of collateral, we called in our internal specialists.